nturley3/zeek-kerberos-haters-guide/README.md

 There are a few key fields in the `kerberos.log` you will want to pay special attention to:

 * `error_msg` : The Kerberos error message detected in the protocol (if `success=false`).
 Reference Kerberos Event Types in this document for a list of those error messages.
 * `cipher` : The encryption cipher used to encrypt the kerberos ticket payloads.
-Weak ciphers can be easy targets for several Kerberos attacks
+Weak ciphers can be easy targets for several Kerberos attacks.
+Recorded when `success=true` for TGS events.
 * `client` : Also known as *User Principal Name* or the *username* of the requestor.
 This could either be the account in your Active Directory or some other backend store, such as LDAP.
+Recorded in both AS and TGS events.
 * `service` : This is the *Service Principal Name (SPN)*.
 SPNs are identifiers used for accessing services using the service tickets provided by the TGS.
 SPNs have a particular syntax and are excellent sources of threat hunting information for determining what Kerberos-enabled services are being used on your network and how.
+Recorded in TGS events.

 ## Example Use Cases & Scenarios
 | AS Events | TGS Events |
 | ---- | ---- |
 | Detected Kerberos Realms<br />Detected KDCs<br />Bad Passwords / Expired Passwords<br />Unknown Accounts<br />Locked Out / Revoked Accounts<br />Hosts with large amount of UPN success events<br />Hosts with large amounts of UPN failure events<br />Account Enumerations<br />Bruteforcing<br />* High value account mapping | Inventory all Service<br />Classes and Hosts<br />Detect legacy and outdated clients<br />Identify Operating Systems<br />Excessive successful TGS requests for large amount of SPNs<br />Excessive failed TGS requests for large amount of SPNs<br />Kerberoasting / TGS SPN Enumeration<br />Weak ciphers: rc4-hmac & rc4-hmac-emp<br />Unusual ticket expirations<br />* High value account mapping |

-# Critical Kerberos Events
+## Critical Kerberos Events
-## KDC_ERR_PREAUTH_FAILED
+### KDC_ERR_PREAUTH_FAILED
 Related Events: `PREAUTH_FAILED`

 Windows Event IDs: `4771`